Canon SX400 vs SX610

 It is notable that the SX610 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the SX400 does not provide wifi capability.

-Both the SX400 and the SX610 have been discontinued, but can regularly be found used on eBay.
+Both the SX400 and the SX610 have been discontinued, but can regularly be found used on ebay.
 The SX400 was replaced by the Canon SX410, while the SX610 was followed by the Canon SX620.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the SX400 and SX610 can be found, respectively, in the Canon SX400 Manual (free pdf) or the online Canon SX610 Manual.

 So what is the bottom line?
 Is the Canon SX400 better than the Canon SX610 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.